The greatest gift you can give your family and the world is a healthy you.

 Little can be done to prevent prostate enlargement, but there are some steps that may promote prostate health and decrease likelihood of prostatitis:

-- Reduce your intake of meats and dairy products, sugars and starches
+- Reduce your intake of meats, dairy products, sugars and starches

 - Maintain a moderate level of exercise and physical activity